Glade, Kansas

 Glade is a city in Phillips County, Kansas, United States.
 As of the 2020 census, the population of the city was 52.

 History

+At some point in the past, this community was previously named Marvin.

 Glade was a shipping point on the Atchison & Lenora division of the Missouri Pacific railroad.

 A post office was opened in Glade in 1908, and remained in operation until 1989.
 It was officially discontinued in 1996.